nitintf/env/readme.md

 # ENV

-env is a simple package to get enviorment variables from env files. you can also provide default value as fallback we env is not found in env files
+env is a simple package to get enviorment variables from env files. you can also provide default value as fallback when env variable is not found in env files

 ## Basic Usage